drshahizan/software-engineering/materials/module4/alovey1014/readme.md

 ### 5. Deploy and maintain the system:
 Deploy the system to a production environment and provide ongoing technical support, making updates and improvements to the system as needed to ensure that it continues to meet the needs of the educational institution and its users.
+## Requirement Engineering Process
+The requirement engineering process for creating a Student Engagement System typically involves the following steps:

+### 1. Requirements elicitation:
+This involves identifying the needs and requirements of the stakeholders, such as students, faculty, and administrators.
+This can be achieved through interviews, surveys, focus groups, and other techniques.

+### 2. Requirements analysis:
+The requirements gathered from stakeholders are analyzed to identify commonalities, conflicts, and gaps.
+The analysis helps to identify the core features and functionalities that the Student Engagement System should have.

+### 3. Requirements specification:
+The identified requirements are documented in a Requirements Specification document that outlines the features, functionality, and constraints of the system.
+The document serves as a reference point for development and testing.

+### 4. Requirements validation:
+This step involves reviewing the requirements specification document to ensure that all requirements are clear, complete, and consistent.
+It may also involve seeking feedback from stakeholders to ensure that the system will meet their needs.

+### 5. Requirements management:
+As the project progresses, requirements may change due to evolving needs, new stakeholders, or other factors.
+Therefore, it is important to manage the requirements throughout the project to ensure that they remain relevant and achievable.

+Overall, the requirement engineering process helps to ensure that the Student Engagement System meets the needs of its stakeholders and is delivered on time and within budget.